uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

 5. The methods to access the data.

-6. Static methods that provide simplified ways to create an array from external memory or by allocating it inside new object.
+6. Static methods that provide simplified ways to create an array either from external memory or by allocating it within a new object.

-The following declarations defined in ``oneapi/dal/array.hpp`` within ``oneapi::dal`` namespace.

 .. onedal_class:: oneapi::dal::array